dragoontrick/BayesGuard/README.md

 # BayesGuard
-This project demonstrates how to build a simple email spam classification system using Python, scikit-learn, and the Multinomial Naive Bayes classifier.
-The program reads email data from `.eml` files, creates a bag-of-words representation of the email text, trains a classifier, and evaluates its performance.
+This project demonstrates how to build a simple email spam classification system using Python, scikit-learn, and the Gaussian Naive Bayes classifier.
+The program reads email data from an email.csv file, determines if the contents within are spam text or legitimate, trains a classifier, and evaluates its performance.

 ## Getting Started